 In addition to being delicious, sweet potatoes have proven to be a very effective energizing food.
 Thanks to their complex carbs and fibers, they are digested slower than usual foods providing you with a steady supply of energy.
 Being a great source of manganese, sweet potatoes also help tremendously in breaking down nutrients to produce energy.

 Hummus is an amazing source of energy as it is made up of chickpeas, oil, lemon, and sesame seed paste.
 Chickpeas are rich with fiber and complex carbs, while sesame seed paste and oil contain healthy fats.
 These slow down the absorption of carbohydrates and help avoid blood sugar spikes.
-Consume hummus either in combination with other dishes such as salads and sandwiches or use it as a dip for vegetables.
+Consume hummus either in combination with other dishes such as salads and sandwiches (especially vegan sandwiches!) or use it as a dip for vegetables.